-Some of our previous social have included Wonderland, Medieval Times, bar nights at Woody's, Shakespeare in the Park, trivia nights at Pegasus, Beer Fest, karaoke and movie nights, and escape rooms just to name a few.
-The possibilities are endless, and our Membership Committee is always on the lookout for new ideas for socials where our members can get to know each other outside of their sections.
+Some of our previous socials have included Friday Night Live at the ROM, Wonderland, Medieval Times, bar nights at Woody's, Shakespeare in the Park, trivia nights at Pegasus, Beer Fest, karaoke, movie nights, and escape rooms - just to name a few.
+The possibilities are endless and our Membership Committee is always on the lookout for new ideas for socials where our members can get to know each other outside of their sections.

 Before You Audition...